Rubber and PVC fetishism

 Rubber fetishism, or latex fetishism, is the fetishistic attraction to people wearing latex clothing or, in certain cases, to the garments themselves.
 PVC fetishism is closely related to rubber fetishism, with the former referring to shiny clothes made of the synthetic plastic polyvinyl chloride (PVC) and the latter referring to clothes made of rubber, which is generally thicker, less shiny, and more matte than latex.
 PVC is sometimes confused with the similarly shiny patent leather, which is also a fetish material.
 Latex or rubber fetishists sometimes refer to themselves as "rubberists".
-Gay male rubberists tend to call themselves "rubbermen".
+Male rubberists tend to call themselves "rubbermen".

-The terms "PVC", "vinyl" and "PU" tend to be used interchangeably by retailers for clothing made from shiny plastic-coated fabrics.
+The terms "PVC", "vinyl" and "PU" tend to be used interchangeably by retailers for clothing (PVC clothing as a form of plastic clothing) made from shiny plastic-coated fabrics.
 These fabrics usually consist of a backing woven from polyester fibers with a surface coating of shiny plastic.
 The plastic layer itself is typically a blend of PVC and polyurethane (PU), with 100% PVC producing a stiff fabric with a glossy shine and 100% PU producing a stretchy fabric with a silky shine.
 A manufacturer's label may say, for example, 67% polyester, 33% polyurethane for a fabric that contains no PVC; or 80% polyvinyl chloride, 20% polyurethane with mention of the polyester backing omitted.
 The plastic layer is often textured to look like leather ("leatherlook", "pleather"), as opposed to smooth ("wetlook", "patent").

 Motives

 One reason why latex or other tight shiny fabrics may be fetishised is perhaps that the garment forms a "second skin" that acts as a fetishistic surrogate for the wearer's own skin.
 Thus, wearers of skin-tight latex or PVC garments may be perceived by the viewer as being naked, or simply coated in a shiny substance like paint.
 Latex and PVC can also be polished to be shiny and can also be produced in bright colours, adding further visual stimulus to add to the physical sensations produced by the material.
 The tightness of the garments may also be viewed as a kind of sexual bondage.
 The smell of latex rubber is also a turn-on for some rubber fetishists, and such garments are usually impregnated with chemicals to enhance the odour.
-(Further elaboration needed).
-Some rubberists also enjoy the idea of exhibitionism and some fantasise about going out in public wearing fetish attire.
-Some do this, especially in the more liberal areas (e.g., Berlin, New York, Montreal, San Francisco).
+Some rubberists also enjoy the idea of exhibitionism, and some fantasise about going out in public wearing fetish attire.
+Some do this, especially in more liberal areas (e.g., Berlin, New York, Montreal, San Francisco).

 A compelling reason that people are turned on by wearing rubber is its transformative abilities.
 As with any costume, a rubberist can imagine themselves having a new identity, especially one that permits a different code of behavior.